What is the BMAS?

 Where to go for acupuncture

-BMAS members are subject to our Code of Practice and Complaints Procedure in addition to meeting the requirements of the statutory regulatory body for their profession.
+The BMAS believes that acupuncture should only be used by trained practitioners who can adequately assess the risks and benefits of applying the therapy.
+All members of the Society are regulated health professionals and are subject to the Society’s Code of Practice and Complaints Procedure.
+This is in addition to meeting the requirements of the statutory regulatory body for their profession.
 Our Code of Practice is available to download as a PDF file.

 Download the BMAS Code of Practice.

-Acupuncture is a potent therapy, and whilst it is generally safer than most conventional treatments, if used without due care it can have serious adverse effects or interactions with other treatments.
+Acupuncture is a potent therapy, and whilst it is generally safer than most conventional treatments, it should be used with care to avoid serious adverse effects or interactions with other treatments.

 The ideal promoted by the BMAS is that acupuncture should be fully incorporated into orthodox medicine and used as one of the therapeutic tools available in treatment of a defined range of conditions.